My tummy hurts today.

 And I guess,

-much like Fairy Godmother must have felt to see Cinderella off to the ball,
+felt to see Cinderella off to the ball,

 I am excited to hear of her adventures,